JuulLabs/indexeddb/README.md

 Transactions, such as the lambda block of `openData`, are handled as `suspend` functions but with an important constraint:
-**you must not call any `suspend` functions except for those provided by this library and scoped on [`Transaction`] (and its subclasses)**.
+**you must not call any `suspend` functions except for those provided by this library and scoped on [`Transaction`] (and its subclasses), and flow operations on the flow returned by [`openCursor`]**.
 Of course, it is also okay to call `suspend` functions which only suspend by calling other legal functions.

 This constraint is forced by the design of IndexedDB auto-committing transactions when it detects no remaining callbacks, and failure to adhere to this can cause `TransactionInactiveError` to be thrown.